s100yanov/custom-list/README.md

 - Reversing Function - as the name states, it reverses the direction and order of the list
 ------------------------------------------

 ### The List works with the standard input and output.
-There are several helper classes included in the same package.
+There are several helper classes.

 > The functionality of the List is supported by additional classes, briefly described here.
 > Nested Node Class - this is a private nested class, providing the main structural unit of the list - a Node, hence it's creation and functionionality.